figredos/flutter/TEXT_FILES/WIDGETS/catalog/material_design.md

 This widget is a common UI element in mobile apps, allowing users to navigate between different sections of the app easily.
 It's often paired with a TabBarView or similar widgets to manage the content associated with each tab.
 It is set in the Scaffold widget by using the parameter '*bottomNavigationBar*'.

 This parameter receives an argument of type BottomNavigationBar.
 This in turn receives two major parameters, onTap, that sets the behavior when interacted with, items that receives objects of a BottomNavigationBarItem class (that receives an icon and a label), and currentIndex, that highlights the active tab.

+## Drawer

+Drawers are a slide-in menu or navigation panel that is typically hidden off-screen and can be revealed by swiping from the left (or right) edge of the screen or by tapping on a button or icon.
+It is a common UI pattern for providing navigation options in mobile applications.

+Implementing Drawers in Flutter can be done within the Scaffold widget, much like an [App](#appbar) or [Navigation](#bottomnavigationbar) bar, by using the '```drawer```' parameter.
+This parameter receives a Drawer value.

+The Drawer widget provides a flexible structure for creating navigation panels and menus in Flutter applications.
+It is often associated with the [ListTile] widget.

 ## Button Widgets